DigitalForgeLLC/ticket-smith-resources/bug_ticket_template.md

 ## Content Guidelines

 ### What TO Do
-- **Be conservative:** When in doubt, leave a section blank if there is nothing meaningful for that section provided by the user.
-You should still include the section title.
+- **Be conservative:** When in doubt, leave a section with just the title and a blank line if there is nothing meaningful for that section provided by the user.
 - **Quotes** Quote user's exact words if they reference direct quotes from a user or error message, etc.
 - **Stay factual:** Only include explicitly stated information
 - **Group logically:** Organize related items together in the output so it's easy for the reader to follow and comprehend what is being conveyed.